simonjd16/machine_learning/Final Project.md

 #### Number of features

-- POI feature: There is one boolean feature to identify if a particular employee is a POI or not
+- POI feature: There is one boolean feature to identify if an employee is a POI or not
   - poi
 - Financial features: There are 14 features within the financial data set.
 The currency for all units are in USD
   - salary